 “Aw come on Aki!
 When’s the last time we went swimming?!”

-Kiko finally gave in and joined her.
+Kiko contemplated and then sighed before joining her.
 “Aren’t you coming in?” she asked me.

 “Nah that’s okay.
 You guys have fun.”
 I said, trying to sound uninterested.

 Kiko read me like a book and gave me a little smile.
 “You can’t swim can you?”

 “Uh, well…” I started, but something alerted Kiko and her attention was drawn to some bushes off to the right of us.

 “Grab our stuff and hide,” she said to me as she dragged Rei behind the falling water.

 I did as she said and hid inside some tall bushes.
 Less than 30 seconds later I heard leaves rustling and the sound of babbling, then a group of kids ran out of the bushes and jumped into the water splashing and horsing around.
 It was just a group of kids playing in the water.
 So why were Kiko and Rei hiding?